SteveDesmond-ca/dotnet-arm/README.md

 # dotnet-arm
 ## Automated builds of .NET Core for Ubuntu 16.04 on ARM

+### Notice

+There are official nightly builds of the .NET Core Runtime for ARM Linux available at https://github.com/dotnet/core-setup

 ### Running

 1. See [here](https://github.com/dotnet/core/blob/master/samples/RaspberryPiInstructions.md) for prerequisites (for all ARM, not just Raspberry Pi)